roryai/transfer_wizard/README.md

 `ruby transfer_wizard.rb month`

+Use the files located in the test_source and test_destination directories to see the capabilities of the program.
+One picture has EXIF data, two pictures do not, and the PDF demonstrates how other files are treated.

 NB: you will need to edit the variables '@source_dir' and '@destination_dir' in the file 'transfer_manager.rb' before running the program like this.
 These variables can be changed in the command line interface if you run the program without command line flags.